The category of $\pi$-finite spaces: pi -finite spaces

-\begin{prop}[Finite limits] The category $\BCoh\cS$ has finite limits (in particular loop spaces) and they are preserved by the inclusion $\BCoh\cS\subset \cS$. \end{prop} \begin{proof} The point is truncated coherent.
-The statement for binary products is direct from the formula $\pi_n(X\times Y) = \pi_n(X)\times\pi_n(Y)$.
+\begin{proposition}[Finite limits] The category $\pif\cS$ has finite limits (in particular loop spaces) and they are preserved by the inclusion $\pif\cS\subset \cS$. \end{proposition} \begin{proof} The point is $\pi$\=/finite.
+The statement for binary products is direct from the formula $\pi_n(X\times Y,(x,y)) = \pi_n(X,x)\times\pi_n(Y,y)$.
 We need only to check fiber products.
-Given a diagram $X\to Y\ot Y'$ in $\BCoh\cS$, we want to prove that $X\times_YY'$ is in $\BCoh\cS$.
-Using \cref{lem:coh-sigma}, it is enough to prove that the fibers of the map $X\times_YY'\to Y'$ are in $\BCoh\cS$.
-But these fibers are fibers of the map $X\to Y$, which are in $\BCoh\cS$ by \cref{lem:coh-lex}. \end{proof}
+Given a diagram $X\to Y\ot Y'$ in $\pif\cS$, we want to prove that $X\times_YY'$ is in $\pif\cS$.
+We can work over each connected component of $Y$ separately and assume that $Y$ is connected.
+Using \cref{lem:coh-sigma}, it is enough to prove that the fibers of the map $X\times_YY'\to Y'$ are in $\pif\cS$.
+But these fibers are fibers of the map $X\to Y$, which are in $\pif\cS$ by \cref{lem:coh-lex}. \end{proof}

-The $n$-truncation of a truncated coherent space is clearly truncated coherent.
+The $n$-truncation of a $\pi$\=/finite space is clearly $\pi$\=/finite.
 The next result proves that the results holds not only for objects but also maps.

-\begin{prop}[Postnikov truncations] Let $X\to Y$ be a morphism in $\BCoh\cS$, and $X\to Z\to Y$ its factorization (computed in $\cS$) into an $n$-connected maps followed by an $n$-truncated map.
-Then, the space $Z$ is truncated coherent. \end{prop} \begin{proof} The fibers of $Z\to Y$ are the $n$-truncations of the fibers of $X\to Y$, and the result follows from \Cref{lem:coh-sigma}. \end{proof}
+\begin{proposition}[Postnikov truncations] Let $X\to Y$ be a morphism in $\pif\cS$, and $X\to Z\to Y$ its factorization (computed in $\cS$) into an $n$-connected maps followed by an $n$-truncated map.
+Then, the space $Z$ is $\pi$\=/finite. \end{proposition} \begin{proof} We can work over each connected component of $Y$ separately and assume that $Y$ is connected.
+The fiber of $Z\to Y$ is the $n$-truncation of the fiber of $X\to Y$, and the result follows from \Cref{lem:coh-sigma}. \end{proof}

-Let $\cC$ be a category with finite limits and all colimits indexed by some small category $I$.
-For any diagram $X:I\to \cC$, the pullback functor induces a functor $P:\cC\slice {\colim X_i} \to \lim_i\cC\slice {X_i}$ and the colimit functor induces a left adjoint $C:\lim_i\cC\slice {X_i} \to \cC\slice {\colim X_i}$.
-We say that an $I$-colimit is universal (resp. effective) if $C$ (resp. $P$) is a fully faithful functor.
-We say that an $I$-colimit has descent if it is universal and effective \cite[6.1.3, 6.1.8]{Lurie:HTT}.
+\begin{definition}[Descent] Let $\cC$ be a category with finite limits and all colimits indexed by some small category $I$.
+For any diagram $X:I\to \cC$, the base change functor induces a functor $P:\cC\slice {\colim X_i} \to \lim_i\cC\slice {X_i}$ and the colimit functor induces a left adjoint $C:\lim_i\cC\slice {X_i} \to \cC\slice {\colim X_i}$.
+We say that an $I$-colimit is {\it universal} (resp. {\it effective}) if $C$ (resp. $P$) is a fully faithful functor.
+We say that an $I$-colimit has {\it descent} if it is universal and effective \cite[6.1.3, 6.1.8]{Lurie:HTT}. \end{definition}

 If $I$ is a set, effectivity corresponds to the disjunction of sums, and descent to their extensivity.
-All colimits have descent in $\cS$.
+All colimits have descent in $\cS$ \cite[Theorem~6.1.3.9 \& Lemma~6.1.3.14 ]{Lurie:HTT}.